 Is It Really All True?

 This debate around rappers’ lifestyles and how much their lyrics mirror their everyday lives was really prevalent back in the 90s.
 Many questioned whether rappers should be considered serious social commentators.
 Was their music a direct reflection of their lives and values or a stylized narrative crafted for entertainment?
 I remember wondering about that as a kid.
 There was all that debate about parental advisory labels being too conservative about what language people should be allowed to use.
+I’m so glad we have more freedom of expression now.
+The controversy of those debates faded with time but it’s still interesting to look back on that era and what that conversation about free speech, artistic expression and the rapper lifestyle was all about.

 In general though, he said that “hip-hop has been lying from day one…It’s entertainment.
 Nobody is as rich as they say they are.
 Nobody lives in the mansions that are in the videos.
 They rent the cars.
 They rent the girls.”
 Of course this was back in 2016 and the world is vastly different today, although this still provides insight into what we really don’t know.
 It kind of feels like Hollywood – it’s never really how it appears from the outside.